r-dbi/odbc/README.md

 register the driver in a [odbcinst.ini](#dsn-configuration-files) file for it to appear in `odbc::odbcListDrivers()`.

-**odbc** and it’s dependencies use C++11 features.
+odbc and its dependencies use C++11 features.
 Therefore you need [gcc 4.8](https://gcc.gnu.org/), [clang 3.3](https://clang.llvm.org) or [Rtools 3.3](https://CRAN.R-project.org/bin/windows/Rtools/) or later.

 ### Windows

-Windows is bundled with ODBC libraries however drivers for each database need to be installed separately.
+Windows is bundled with ODBC libraries.
+However, drivers for each database need to be installed separately.
 Windows ODBC drivers typically include an installer that needs to be run and will install the driver to the proper locations.